Best Bedroom Locks to Help Maintain Your Privacy

 Internal Bedroom Locks

-As I mentioned earlier, these are the cheapest and simplest locks to buy and also the easiest to fit.
+As we mentioned earlier, these are the cheapest and simplest locks to buy and also the easiest to fit.
 Just remember though they only work from the inside.
 Almost always these are a basic latch style lock, and these are also used in some bathrooms.
-Have a look at the image below to see exactly what we mean.

 As you can see this is a pretty simple lock to fit and to use.
 You go into the bedroom and then push the bar over to lock the door.
 They are also pretty cheap to buy at around £4-5.